sabiinsearch/learnings/README.md

                    $  ln -s ~/matter <path to ur copied location>/third_party/connectedhomeip
                    $  ln -s ~/matter/examples/build_overrides <path to ur copied location>/build_overrides
    3.   **Build the example**
-          -  go to matter folder in terminal
+          -Go to matter folder in terminal

              $ cd <path to matter folder>
              $ source scripts/activate.sh

    4. Flash the build to ur **Custom Board** (cofirm it is connected to pc)